Advisory Panel workshop 2018

 We would like to take this opportunity to thank all the participants for their time and for their input, both those who attended in person and those who gave input separately.

 The group is made up of a wide range of individuals from across government, the third sector and academia, all linked by a strong commitment to the use of evaluation and data to achieve better results to improve the lives of people affected by homelessness.

 We used this first session to get to know each other and talk about what the Centre hopes to achieve and how, which we summarised in the mnemonic HOME.
 We also heard how participants felt we could make the biggest difference.

-The group – which will meet at least twice a year – will support, advise and challenge the new Centre to ensure we are as effective as possible at helping change-makers harness the power of evidence to deliver better results.
+The group will support, advise and challenge the new Centre to ensure we are as effective as possible at helping change-makers harness the power of evidence to deliver better results.

 Creating an evidence roadmap together

 We were delighted to see how keen panel members were to get stuck in.
 It was fantastic to hear their views on the big challenges the new Centre is taking on.